Withdrawals

 How Withdrawing Affects Financial Aid

-Whether you withdraw officially, or unofficially, the college must determine if you earned all federal or state aid received.
+Whether you withdraw officially or unofficially, the college must determine if you earned all the federal or state aid you received.
 The law specifies how Craven CC must determine the amount of Title IV program assistance that you earn if you withdraw from school.
-The Title IV programs that are covered by this law are Federal Pell Grants, Iraq and Afghanistan Service Grants, and, Federal Supplemental Educational Opportunity Grants (FSEOGs).
+The Title IV programs covered by this law include Federal Pell Grants, Iraq and Afghanistan Service Grants, and Federal Supplemental Educational Opportunity Grants (FSEOGs).
 Though your aid is posted to your account at the start of each semester, you earn the funds as you complete the semester.
-If you withdraw during the semester the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula (known as a Return of Title IV).
+If you withdraw during the semester, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula (known as a Return of Title IV).
 If you received less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.

 The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if you completed 30% of your semester, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the semester, you earn all the assistance that you were scheduled to receive for that semester.

 Contact the Registrar to withdraw from classes after the Last Day to Withdraw from Class or Audit (see Academic Calendar).
-Students who withdraw after this date for extenuating circumstances will be withdrawn from all of their current semester classes.
+Students who withdraw after this date for extenuating circumstances will be removed from all classes for the current semester.